joshfarrant/josh-farrant-me/README.md

-# josh-farrant-me-ideas
+# Website for josh.farrant.me

-Some ideas for josh.farrant.me that I don't want to make public yet
+This is the repo for the website [https://josh.farrant.me](josh.farrant.me).
+It's built using a static site generator which is contained within the `scripts/` directory.